D2KLab/HarvestingTablesInTheWild/report/report.md

 Until now we used the database only as a simple document store.

 In ArangoDB, documents stored in a regular *collection* ("database table") act as *vertices* ("nodes").
-In order to leverage the graph capabilities, we need insert additional documents into *edge collection*.
+In order to leverage the graph capabilities, we need to insert additional documents into *edge collection*.
 An edge document has at least two keys: `_from` and `_to`, which describe a directed edge from one vertex to another.
 The value of these keys are the IDs of the vertex documents.

-The following figure is an such a vertex document.
+The following figure is such a vertex document.
 The `_id`, `_key` and `_rev` fields are database internals.
 Additionally, in this example we used a `type` key to distinguish different types of edges.